Dual Diagnosis Treatment Goldsboro, NC

 Dixon Social Interactive Services Inc - 26.1 miles from Goldsboro, NC

-Dixon Social Interactive Services Inc is a dual diagnosis treatment center in Kinston, North Carolina that offers treatment services for drug and alcohol addiction and mental health disorders that include psychotic disorders as well as anorexia.
+Dixon Social Interactive Services Inc is a dual diagnosis treatment center in Kinston, North Carolina that offers treatment services for substance use and mental health disorders that include OCD as well as binge eating.

 Address: 658 Sussex Street, Kinston, NC 28504 in Lenoir County